 I don’t know when to decide when we are to let go of dreams.
 Are we ever supposed to let go?
 Or is it possible to keep them alive in a different way than staying focused on them?
 The latter is what I think.
 I think there are dreams that we have which require us not to let go of them but to let go of trying to control them.
-Work on other areas of our lives and allow the dreams to come through the floods and take root.
+Work on other areas of our life and allow our dreams to come through the floods and take root.

 - Forgive yourself.
 Whatever it is that is holding you back, forgive and let go.

 - Ask for what you want.
 Do what you can and what is needed.
 Have clear communication with yourself, with God, and with whomever else is involved.
 State intentions clearly to avoid misunderstandings.